exercism/python/docs/LEARNING.md

  It is especially good at 'gluing' different systems and programs together.

-And we think the best way to lean is to _play_ and to _practice_ with coding projects big and small - or with small problems like the ones here on exercism!
+And we think the best way to learn is to _play_ and to _practice_ with coding projects big and small - or with small problems like the ones here on exercism!

 Below you will find some additional jumping-off places to start your learning journey, recommended by our community.